xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Proxy_Authenticate($string)`

-Returns an array of arrays containing the authentication type and comma-separated parameters, or `null` if the field value is invalid.
+Returns an array of arrays containing the authentication type and parameters, or `null` if the field value is invalid.

 Example: